SwannSG/jspy/SomeJSnotesForPy.md

 *arr.forEach()* returns nothing, but something can be done on each element in array.

 *arr.reduce()*	returns a single value after going through each element in array.
-No example shown here.